swo/16s-book/manuscript/sec02.md

 ## Amplifying the gene

 In the amplicon sequencing approach, PCR is used to amplify a section of the 16S gene.
 The size of the sequenced section is limited by the length of reads produced by high-throughput sequencing.
 The sections of the 16S gene that are amplified are named according to what variable regions of the gene are covered.
 There are nine variable regions, but there isn't an exact definition of where they begin and end.
+Different regions can provide different taxonomically resolution for different parts of the microbial tree of life.

+Some regions I've seen amplified include:

 - *V1-V2* (the first two variable regions).
 This section of the gene provides better taxonomic resolution for some bacteria associated with the skin microbiome, so skin studies sometimes sequence V1-V2.
 - *V4* (variable region 4).
 This section of the gene provides good taxonomic resolution for bacteria associated with the gut microbiome, so it is the most popular section.
 I get the sense that V4 is also the best "catch-all" region, but I don't know of a good reference to back up that sense.